 - Our lead product candidate, SY-1425, is an oral, potent and selective RARα agonist.
-We began enrolling patients in a Phase 2 clinical trial in genomically defined subsets of patients with relapsed or refractory AML and relapsed high-risk MDS in the third quarter of 2016.
-In October 2016, an investigational device exemption for the assay being used to select patients for this trial was approved by the FDA.
-During 2017, we further expanded this trial to explore the safety and efficacy of SY-1425 when combined with azacitidine, a hypomethylating agent that is commonly used to treat AML, in newly diagnosed AML patients who are at least 60 years old and not suitable candidates for standard chemotherapy. - Our development candidate SY-1365 is a highly potent and selective small molecule inhibitor of CDK7.
-We initiated a Phase 1 clinical trial of SY-1365 in patients with advanced solid tumors in May 2017.
+We are enrolling patients in a Phase 2 clinical trial evaluating the safety and efficacy of SY-1425 as a single agent in four AML and MDS patient populations as well as in combination with azacitidine, a standard-of-care therapy, in newly diagnosed AML patients not suitable candidates for standard chemotherapy. - Our development candidate SY-1365 is a potent and selective small molecule inhibitor of CDK7.
+We are enrolling patients in a Phase 1 clinical trial of SY-1365 in patients with advanced solid tumors.